tshepang/blog/content/computing/Rust week of 2017-10-19.rst

 The API that helped with this change is `Repository.grapth_ahead_behind`__, a lovely and unexpected gift (commit__).

-I used cargo-outdated__ for the first...
+I used cargo-outdated__ for the first time...
 I like.

 __ https://crates.io/crates/mrh